hosamshahin/cdk-pipeline-feature-branch/README.md

     "AUTHZ": "GOOGLE"
 }
 ```
 - Encode the config above to Base64 format with an online tool.
-Go to the application stack in DEV/PRD `AppStage-AppStack` , get the auth secret name from the output `CloudfrontAuthSecretOutput` then update the secret with the base64 encoded configuration.
+Go to the `AuthSecret` stack in DEV/PRD, get the auth secret ARN from the output `CloudfrontAuthSecretArn` then update the secret with the base64 encoded configuration.
 Note the secret should be a json object in this format
 ```json
 { "config": "base64EcodedConfig" }